 2. Registration and performance rules are strictly enforced.
 Please refer to the General Rules & Conditions of Entry Items 17 to 28.

-4. TEACHER’S PASS: Teachers who have submitted 10 or more students in SOLO events will be eligible for ONE Festival Pass.
-To claim, they should email: email@example.com no later than Tuesday 1 May, 2018 giving student names and event number details.
+a) SOLOS/DUOS: Teachers who have submitted 10 or more students in SOLO events will be eligible for ONE Festival Pass.
+To claim, they should email: firstname.lastname@example.org no later than Friday 29 May 2020 giving details of each student's name and the event number they are entered.
 Please allow 10 working days to receive this Pass in the mail.
-An administrative charge of $10 needs to be paid, so please be sure to make arrangements for this payment at the same time as when applying.
+An administrative charge of $10 needs to be paid, so please be sure to arrange for this payment at the same time as when applying.'

 5. Time limits allow for the presentation of ONE OR MORE ITEMS, unless otherwise stipulated, provided they fit within the nominated time limits.
 Limits are strictly monitored and entrants exceeding ‘Total Performance Time’ will be eligible for ‘comments only’ - not for a placing.
 Please refer to Item 27 in the General Rules & Conditions of Entry.